rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 * `3`: PAIRING - The device is in the process of pairing, but not yet connected to a network
 * `4`: CONNECTING - The device is attempting to connect to a network
 * `5`: CONNECTED - The device is successfully connected to a network
 * `6`: FAILED - The device has encountered an unrecoverable error with the Wifi adapter.

+### Events

+  No Events.

 ### Parameters